cornell-cup/cs-reminibot/README.md

  - Adafruit RPi libraries (TCS34725)

 ## Installing Dependencies
-Navigate to the gui directory in static/gui and basestation/gui and run
+Navigate to the gui directory in static/gui and run
 ```
 npm install
 ```